KWSNick/ScouseDaxie/README.md

 ### W3C HTML Validator

-Each page was run through W3C (World Wide Web Consortium) HTML Validator, the results of which are summarised below:
+Each page was run through W3C (World Wide Web Consortium) Markup Validator, the results of which are summarised below:

 #### index.html